ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 `, document.body);
 ```

-Then let's first define some constant for our synthsizer:
+Then let's first define some constant for our synthesizer:

 ```js {4-6}
 const audioContext = new AudioContext();